thomsonreuters/eessi-as4.net/output/doc/wiki/runtime/enterprise-readiness/windows-service.md

 **Both script files needs to be executed as Administrator; because installing a Windows Service requires those permissions!**

-After the service is correctly installed, you can run it from the **Windows Services Control Manager** tab; we're it's called: **AS4.NET Message Service Handler**.
+After the service is correctly installed, you can run it from the **Windows Services Control Manager**; we're it's called: **AS4.NET Message Service Handler**.

 ## Configuration